Samnite Wars: Modern views

 The chief difficulty lies in how, in 343, rich Capua could have been reduced to such dire straits by the Samnites that the Campani were willing to surrender everything to Rome.
 During the Second Punic War (218 to 201 BC), Capua famously sided with Carthage, but after a lengthy siege by Rome, she had to surrender unconditionally in 211 BC, after which the Capuans were harshly punished by the Romans.
 Salmon (1967) therefore held that the Campanian surrender in 343 is a retrojection by later Roman historians.
 This invention would serve the double purpose of exonerating Rome from treaty-breaking in 343 BC and justifying the punishment handed out in 211 BC.
 What Rome agreed to in 343 was an alliance on terms similar to the treaties she had with the Latins and the Hernici.
 Cornell (1995) accepts the surrender as historical.
 Studies have shown that voluntary submission was a common feature in the diplomacy of this period.
 Likewise Oakley (1998) does not believe the surrender of 343 BC to be a retrojection, not finding many similarities between the events of 343 and 211.
 The ancient historians record many later instances, whose historicity are not doubted, where a state appealed to Rome for assistance in war against a stronger enemy.
 The historical evidence shows the Romans considering such supplicants to have technically the same status as surrendered enemies, but in practice, Rome would not want to abuse would-be allies.
 Forsythe (2005), like Salmon, argues that the surrender in 343 is a retrojection of that of 211, invented to better justify Roman actions and for good measure shift the guilt for the First Samnite War onto the manipulative Campani.

 Livy portrays the Romans selflessly assuming the burden of defending the Campani, but this is a common theme in Roman republican histories, whose authors wished to show that Rome's wars had been just.
 Military success was the chief road to prestige and glory among the highly competitive Roman aristocracy.
-Evidence from later, better documented, time periods shows the Roman Senate quite capable of manipulating diplomatic circumstances so as to provide just causes for an expansionary wars.
+Evidence from later, better documented, time periods shows the Roman Senate quite capable of manipulating diplomatic circumstances so as to provide just causes for expansionary wars.
 There is no reason to believe this was not also the case in the second half of the 4th century BC.
 There are also recorded examples of Rome rejecting appeals for help, implying that the Romans in 343 BC had the choice of rejecting the Campani.